bevyengine/bevy_editor_prototypes/design-book/src/editor_features.md

 Nice to have

-- Set Color of collection Icon for orginization
+- Set Color of collection Icon for organization
 - Show Active (Expand Tree to show currently selected entity in scene view)
 - Collapse all
 - Expand all